MargaretKrutikova/deploy-script-runner-web-api/README.md

 Enter password for the authorized user of the api and the utility will output hash of the password and will generate a key that can be used for signing JWTs.

 For more information on settings see section [configuration](#configuration).

+### Swagger

+In order to acces the api swagger documentation, setup and run the api locally first.
+The json documentation is available at http://localhost:5000/swagger/v1/swagger.json and the swagger UI at http://localhost:5000/swagger/.

+In order to access protected endpoints, authorization bearer should be sent in the header:
+1. Call `/api/auth/token` with the right credentials.
+Enter username and password that are setup locally in the `appsettings.json`.
+If the template configuration in the `appsettings.json` hasn't been changed, enter `testUser` as username and `testPassword` as password.
+2. In the response body copy the value of the field `token`.
+3. Click on the `Authorize` button in the right upper corner of the page.
+4. In the field `api_key` enter `Bearer ` and paste the copied token.
+*NOTE: it won't work with just the token without the string `Bearer `.*
+5. Test the authorization by for example calling GET on `/api/jobs` and make sure you receive status 200.

 ## Deployment